-Using my guiding experience, and based about the Secrets of the Underground series on Youtube, I do walking/tube tours around London roughly once a month pointing out the unusual, fun, secret and historical things about the tube.
+Using my guiding experience, and based about the Secrets of the Underground series on Youtube, I do walking tours around London roughly once a month pointing out the unusual, fun, secret and historical things about the Underground system.

-Tours last just under 3 hours, usually on a weekend afternoon and we quite often go down the pub afterwards to discuss all things tube!
+Tours last 3 hours on a weekend afternoon, are child friendly and we often get a drink afterwards to discuss all things Underground!

 In the summer of 2009 I went on an ambitious road trip around the 48 'mainland' states of America (i.e. not Alaska or Hawaii) and drove to 48 places (one for each state) that shared a name with a place on the tube map - e.g. I visited White City in Kansas, Epping in Maine and Temple in Georgia - I called in Underground : USA